infrared-io/infrared_ios/README.md

 ## Introduction

-Infrared is library for iOS development which allows control of app's UI, Interaction and resource.
+Infrared is library for iOS development which allows control of app's UI, Interaction and resources.
 How is this achieved:
 * UI:
 instead of defining it in ObjC code and Storyboard, Infrared uses JSON description files